-Grassland restoration of the eastern portion of Fossil Creek Wetlands will continue into the future.
+Grassland restoration of the eastern section of Fossil Creek Wetlands will continue into the future.
 Plans are to allow prairie dogs to remain on site, maintaining buffers along residential areas and controlling density to avoid severe soil erosion and resulting negative air quality impacts.
-Small (<5 acres) prescribed fires have been used for vegetation
+Small (<5 acres) prescribed fires have been used for vegetation management in the last 5 years, and may be used again in the future.
+Flash grazing by domestic animals (cattle, goats, or sheep) could also be used for vegetation management.